One of the best ways to make the most of your money is to head to the thrift store and see what’s available.

 “Think of a hammer flying across the room because its handle fell off, or a wrench slipping and catching a finger,” she says.

-It’s not just about the inconvenience of missing puzzle pieces or an incomplete set of parts.
+Worries about toys stretch beyond the inconvenience of missing puzzle pieces or an incomplete set of parts.

 “Afflictions suffered by pre-loved toys can render them dangerous to kids as well as useless,” says McDermott.

 Stuffed animals could have contaminants in their fur.
 Broken cords on plug-in toys could present safety hazards.